DanielMueller1309/linux/Programme/tmux/tmux.md

 #### Reloading tmux config
 If you have made changes to your tmux configuration file in the ~/.tmux.conf file, it shouldn’t be necessary to start the server up again from scratch with kill-server.
 Instead, you can prompt the current tmux session to reload the configuration with the source-file command.

-This can be done either from within tmux, by pressing Ctrl+B and then : to bring up a command prompt, and typing:
+This can be done either from within tmux, by pressing Ctrl+A+R and then : to bring up a command prompt, and typing:

 > :source-file ~/.tmux.conf